-In the past, there has been a direct correlation between the robust natures of an application and the complexity required to achieve it.
-However, with the advent of the Oracle ADF framework, we are able to provide the implementation of extremely rich Java EE applications, adhering to standard patterns and practices with greatly reduced efforts.
+Earlier, there was a direct correlation between the robust nature of applications and the complexity required to achieve them.
+However, with the advent of the Oracle ADF framework, we can implement vibrant Java EE applications, adhering to standard patterns and practices with significantly reduced efforts.

-Additionally, the increased need for organizations to build composite applications that utilize Service Oriented Architecture (SOA) principles has forced developers to create applications that are extremely agile.
+Additionally, the increased need for organizations to build composite applications that utilize Service Oriented Architecture (SOA) principles has forced developers to create extremely agile applications.
 Implementing these best practices in agile applications usually involves writing a significant amount of infrastructure code, adding another obstacle for developers building their first Java EE application.

 In computing, Oracle Application Development Framework (ADF) provides a commercial Java framework for building enterprise applications.
 It provides visual and declarative approaches to Java EE development.
-It supports rapid application development based on the ready-to-use design patterns, metadata-driven and visual tools.
+It supports rapid application development based on ready-to-use design patterns and metadata-driven and visual tools.

 - A solution to build UI (in no time, have various CRUDQ UI patterns/graph, customization, etc.).

-- Provides framework to implement business component or to integrate with other platform/technology/framework.
+- Provides a framework to implement business components or to integrate with other platforms/technology/framework.

 ADF becomes easy to learn once Framework Objective is understood.
-Understanding ADF is similar to learning Spring – it requires the understanding of architecture, core, different layers and then focusing on the feature you are interested in (e.g. specific component/feature Spring MVC, Batch, Security, Spring Social, Integration).
-Once you discover the power of ADF, you can do wonders within few days.
+Understanding ADF is similar to learning Spring – it requires understanding architecture, core, and different layers and then focusing on the feature you are interested in (e.g., specific component/feature Spring MVC, Batch, Security, Spring Social, Integration).
+Once you discover the power of ADF, you can do wonders within a few days.